MILESTONES: Brevard’s Carroll Distributing Marks 60 Years, Stresses Corporate Social Responsibility

 Every day, ten trailers replete with beer arrive at the company’s 165,000-square-foot headquarters off Viera Boulevard, where the golden liquid is unloaded for quick delivery in the 30 Carroll trucks that hit the road every day.

-The distributorship takes extreme pride in making certain Brevard customers enjoy the freshest, highest quality beer everywhere.
+The distributorship takes great pride in ensuring Brevard customers enjoy the freshest, highest-quality beer everywhere.

 “We now stock 30 different breweries and more than 2,000 SKUs.
 Busch now has tons of craft breweries.”